akaanzo/rainfall-analysis/README.md

 To find the *best parameters* we applied Pearson's test and we used results to plot the called **LSPP**.

-These data will be used to design a storm water drainage network (you can find more info about SWDN at the [*OSF* project page](https://osf.io/6zpav/)).
+These data will be used to design a storm water drainage network (you can find more info about SWDN [here](https://github.com/anzo559/stormwater-drainage-network.git) or into [*OSF* project page](https://osf.io/6zpav/)).